TempestNetworks/zephyr-rp-docs/pages/gangs/vendor-rules.md

 * Once declared, the vendor holder has full rights to **defend, retaliate, or request mediation**

 ***
-Once you have secured a vendor you will have 10 days to operate it without challenge or raid All Vendor access MUST be done in your appropriate Org Identifiers and treated with HOSTILE ROLEPLAY not KOS All Vendor activity inlcuding but not limited to - staking out, ambushes, kidnapping, raids , investigations must be done in the correct identifiers
+Once you have secured a vendor you will have 3 days / 6 restarts to operate it without challenge or raid All Vendor access MUST be done in your appropriate Org Identifiers and treated with HOSTILE ROLEPLAY not KOS All Vendor activity inlcuding but not limited to - staking out, ambushes, kidnapping, raids , investigations must be done in the correct identifiers
 Undercover Detective and Uniformed Detective roleplay will have requirements to make their investigation valid